buraksal52/buraksal52/README.md

 ---

-## 🚀 About Me
+## About Me

-- 🤖 Building AI-powered software and backend systems
+- Building AI-powered software and backend systems
-- ⚙️ Interested in Artificial Intelligence, Backend Engineering, Quantum Computing, Blockchain and HCI
+- Interested in Artificial Intelligence, Backend Engineering, Quantum Computing, Blockchain and HCI/Cognitive Science
-- 🧠 Passionate about transforming research ideas into practical products
+- Passionate about transforming research ideas into practical products
-- 🌱 Currently learning more about AI Agents and Blockchain technologies
+- Currently learning more about AI Agents and Blockchain technologies
-- 💡 Always exploring new technologies and challenging ideas
+- Always exploring new technologies and challenging ideas

 ---

-## 🛠 Tech Stack
+## Tech Stack

 ### Languages